treelogic-swe/aws-mock/README.md

 ### Tips
-- To build a war file for deployment, run gradle war.
+- To build a war file for deployment, run `gradle war`.
 - Initially there are no mock instances in mock EC2, so you need to run one or more new instances first.
 - Your client doesn't need to provide valid credentials since aws-mock skips the secretKey/accessKey check.
 - There are a few options in src/main/resources/aws-mock.properties to tune.
-- For eclipse users, gradle clean Eclipse eclipse will initialize the ready-to-import eclipse wtp project facets.
+- For eclipse users, `gradle clean Eclipse eclipse` will initialize the ready-to-import eclipse wtp project facets.

 ### License